johnnycyberseed/ibm-zk/pages/z___OS___Control Block___JSCB.md

 - Job-Step Control Block
 - holds JCL- and JES-related data for that step and points to the chain of TCBs/SRBs performing the work.
 - Each job step running in the address space (for example, one step in a batch job or a started task) gets its own JSCB.
-- the base for the job step environment, in particular SWA and Allocation.
+- the base for the job-step environment, in particular **SWA** and **Allocation**.
+- **SWA (Step Work Area)** — a collection of control blocks that JES builds when it converts the step’s JCL into internal form.
+It holds the translated DD statements (JFCBs), program parameters, and other per-step data that OPEN, CLOSE, and other system services reference during execution.
+- **Allocation** — the chain of control blocks owned by the MVS Allocation component that represent every data set or device assigned to this step (e.g., TIOT, UCB, DEB structures).
+The JSCB anchors this chain so Allocation can locate, manage, and later free all resources when the step finishes.
 -
 - # References
 	- https://www.ibm.com/docs/en/zos/2.5.0?topic=rqe-jscb-information